aa-Aliane/social_proof_section/README.md

-# My solution for social proof section challenge from "Frontend Mentor"
+# My solution for social proof section challenge from "Frontend Mentors"